omnificentsystems/14525-site/content/routing/policy/_index.md

 ### Special Purpose ASNs

-AS14525 will not accept BGP updates with ASNs belonging to the [IANA Special Purpose AS Numbers Registry]() in the `AS_PATH`.
+AS14525 will not accept BGP updates with ASNs belonging to the [IANA Special Purpose AS Numbers Registry](https://www.iana.org/assignments/iana-as-numbers-special-registry/iana-as-numbers-special-registry.xhtml) in the `AS_PATH`.

-Single homed customers of AS14525 that do not qualify for the allocation of an ASN under the relevant RIR policies in force in their region will will be allocated an ASN by Omnificent Systems from the range reserved for private use (per [RFC6996]()) for the purposes of establishing eBGP peering with AS14525 only.
+Single homed customers of AS14525 that do not qualify for the allocation of an ASN under the relevant RIR policies in force in their region will will be allocated an ASN by Omnificent Systems from the range reserved for private use (per [RFC 6996](https://tools.ietf.org/html/rfc6996)) for the purposes of establishing eBGP peering with AS14525 only.
 Prefixes announced from such customers and advertised to other external peers will appear to originate at AS14525.

 ### Ingress BGP Filtering

 #### Prefix Filter Maintenance

 Omnificent Systems makes use of RPSL data contained in the distributed IRR system to maintain per-neighbor AS filters for all customer and peer networks of AS14525.

-Data is queried from the [NTT]() IRR mirror and data from all databases mirrored by NTT are included.
+Omnificent Systems maintains the following RPSL datasets which may be used to prefix filter adjacencies with AS14525:

+* `as-set` : `AS-AS14525`

-Omnificent Systems maintains an `as-set` object of the form `AS-AS14525` which may be used to prefix filter adjacencies with AS14525.
-Please note: its size should not be used as an indicator of the number of routes that a non-customer peer should expect to receive.
+Please note: The size of `AS-AS14525` should not be used as an indicator of the number of routes that a non-customer peer should expect to receive.

 Ingress prefix-lists are built by recursively resolving the appropriate `as-set` down to a list of member ASNs, and then searching for `route` or `route6` objects with the `origin` attribute set to one of these ASNs.
 This process is repeated daily, and updated prefix-lists are installed on border routers at approximately 03:00 in the timezone local to each router.

 Prefixes received from customers and peers are accepted only if a `route` or `route6` object matching the advertised prefix and origin AS is found.

-In each case, prefixes received are subjected to the other conditions described herein, including minimum and maximum prefix length.
+Prefixes received are subjected to the other conditions described in this document, including minimum and maximum prefix length.

 #### Maximum Prefixes Limits

-Omnificent Systems will sets limits on the maximum number of prefixes accepted from a given eBGP neighbor.
+Omnificent Systems sets limits on the maximum number of prefixes accepted from a given eBGP neighbor.
 When a reasonable suggested value is published in the PeeringDB, that value will be used.
 Otherwise, Omnificent Systems use its discretion to arrive at an appropriate value.

 #### `AS_PATH` Filters